cc65/cc65/README.md

             .include "dos33.h"   ; Apple DOS 3.3 binary file 4 byte prefix header

+2. If you want the ability to BRUN your binary and return to DOS when done you need to use `JMP $3D0` instead of an `RTS`.
+(If you really want to use `RTS` you will first need to BLOAD your binary and then run it manually with an Applesoft `CALL` or monitor `####G` command.)

-2. You need to use a2tools in "raw" mode
+3. If you use `a2tools` you need to use a2tools in "raw" mode

-3. If you need text with the high-bit set use the macro ASC in [barebones.s](apple2/barebones.s)
+4. If you need text with the high-bit set use the macro ASC in [barebones.s](apple2/barebones.s)

 * See the directory [apple2](apple2/) for more details.